Cannellini Bean and Tuna Salad with Peperoncini

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Cannellini Bean and Tuna Salad is a perfect lunch salad or side dish salad for any phase of the original South Beach Diet, or any type of low-glycemic eating plan.
-Salads with beans are generally too high in carbs for a low-carb diet plan, but this version is more carb-conscious than most with 15 net carbs per serving.
+This Cannellini Bean Salad is a perfect lunch salad or side dish salad for any phase of the original South Beach Diet, or any type of low-glycemic eating plan.
+Salads with beans are generally too high in carbs for a low-carb diet plan, but with the changes I made this version is more carb-conscious than most with 15 net carbs per serving.

 Find More Recipes Like This One:

 Use the Salads Index to find more healthy salads like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.
+You might also like to follow Kalynโs Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes Iโm sharing there.

 Historical Notes for this Recipe:

-This salad was first posted in 2010.
-It was updated with better photos in 2020, and was updated with more information in 2022.
+This salad with Cannellini beans, tuna, and peperoncini was first posted in 2010.
+It was updated with better photos in 2020, and was last updated with more information in 2024.

-34 Comments on “Cannellini Bean and Tuna Salad with Peperoncini”
+34 Comments on “Cannellini Bean Salad with Tuna and Peperoncini”

 Glad you liked it; I like the sound of red onion in this!